alexandralem/Lem_A_MT-FIP/README.md

-# Lem_A_MT-FIP# Old Spice Beer
+# Old Spice Beer

-TODO: Write a project description

-## Installation

-TODO: Describe the installation process

-## Usage

-TODO: Write usage instructions
+This brand is a combination of 2 different brands Carlsberg and Old Spice.
+The visuals of Carlsberg were maintained, while the Old Spice content was communicated.

 ## Contributing